Morbid Anatomy Museum 424 Third Ave, Brooklyn, NY May 26, 2015

 New Work New York 1st Biennial Survey of work by New York City MFA Students & Recent Graduates 695 Grand Street, Brooklyn, NY March 13 - April 26, 2015

 Mirana Zuger is a New York based artist working in painting, sculpture and performance.
-Her interests lie in bridging communities and widening fields of communication, understanding and tolerance.
-A current MFA candidate at Queens College, City University of New York and graduate of Concordia University, Montréal (Bachelor of Fine Arts with distinction) Zuger has also been selected for artist residencies in Croatia and France.
+A current MFA candidate at Queens College, City University of New York and graduate of Concordia University, Montreal (Bachelor of Fine Arts with distinction) Zuger has also been selected for artist residencies in Croatia and France.
 She has exhibited widely in Canada, as well as New York, Paris and Zagreb.
-Her works are found in public and private collections in Canada, the US, Europe and Asia.
-Zugers work will be featured in a collaborative community project hosted by the Brooklyn Museum in May of 2015.
+Her works are found in public and private collections in Canada, the U.S., Europe and Asia.
+Zuger's work was recently featured in a collaborative community project hosted by the Brooklyn Museum.
+She will present her work at the Queens Museum in New York City in July of 2015.